webpack-contrib/thread-loader/README.md

 **prewarming**

-To prevent the high delay when booting workers it possible to warmup the worker pool.
+To prevent the high delays when booting workers, it is possible to warm up the worker pool.

-This boots the max number of workers in the pool and loads specified modules into the node.js module cache.
+This boots the max number of workers in the pool and loads the specified modules into the Node.js module cache.

 ```js
 const threadLoader = require('thread-loader');